yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Machine_Learning/tflite.rst

                             -i ../examples/grace_hopper.bmp -l ../examples/labels.txt -p 1

-More details about the design and implementation of Tensorflow Lite heterogeneous execution with TIDL compute offload can be found :download:`here </linux/Foundational_Components/Machine_Learning/files/HeterogeneousTFLiteWithTIDL_ti.pdf>`.

 Helper scripts for out of box experience
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Helper scripts are provided at "/usr/share/tensorflow-lite/demos" to demonstrate the offline TIDL compilation and run-time Tensorflow